 The casting protocol developed by orthopaedic surgeon Dr. Min Mehta is a set of treatment principles that specifically adapts EDF (extension, derotation and flexion) Casting to treat infants and toddlers.
 During the first two years of life, the human body grows at an extremely rapid rate – Mehta Casting allows this vigorous natural growth to act as the corrective force and straighten the spine three-dimensionally.
 All the while children run, jump, play, laugh, grow and thrive in Mehta Casts.

 It cannot be overstated that Early Detection and Early Treatment dramatically lessens the number of casts required and the total time a child needs to spend in casts.
 This is the only evidence based, non-invasive, corrective treatment for PIS and should be available to all children.
 YES – Early Detection & Early Treatment with Mehta Casting can cure Progressive Infantile Scoliosis!

 In conjunction with host hospitals , ISOP organizes, free, hands-on Mehta Cast training to medical professionals throughout the U.S. and internationally.
 Until Heather Hyatt Montoya created ISOP as an advocacy resource, Early Treatment via Mehta Casting was unavailable in the US.
 Your donation to ISOP makes this Training possible.

 - Early Detection at all Well Baby/Well Child Checkups.

-- Early Treatment of PIS via Mehta Growth Guidance Casting, the only gentle, nonsurgical treatment for progressive infantile scoliosis
+- Early Treatment with Mehta Growth Guidance Casting (MGGC), the only nonsurgical, conservative treatment for infants and young children with progressive infantile scoliosis

 - Early Treatment Program (ETP) Seminars for medical professionals